ALICE

 ALICE individuals struggle every month to afford basic necessary expenses like transportation, childcare, food and rent.

 We come into contact with ALICE each and every day.
-In fact, we probably come in contact with ALICE multiple times each and every day.
+We come in contact with ALICE multiple times each and every day.
 ALICE brews up the coffee at the local coffee shop, freshly presses dry cleaning, tends the counter at a convenience store and even cares for the elderly and children.
 These hardworking individuals and families live paycheck-to-paycheck with no extra money to set aside in savings.
-They are forced to make short term decisions that have detrimental long term consequences.
+They are forced to make short-term decisions that have detrimental long-term consequences.

 These are the questions ALICE is faced with daily.
 ALICE plays an absolutely critical role in keeping any economy running, but unfortunately, they aren't always sure if they can take care of their most basic needs.
 What can be considered an inconvenience for some - a flat tire, a bump in the cost of your insurance premium, a winter electric bill - is an issue that can send ALICE spiraling towards poverty or homelessness.